Updated: May 22

 Give your Future Self the gift of completing this task.

-This means you make a decision about every. single. thing. and put EVERYTHING away.
+This means making a decision about every. single. thing. and put EVERYTHING away.

 Keep only the things you truly use, need, want or love.
 Ask yourself questions to make the decisions.
-Trust your Self.
-Take a lot of deep breaths if you feel frustrated.
+Take time and listen to your deep Self.
+Take deep breaths if you get frustrated or overwhelmed, and reach out to me if you get stuck.

 Empty the trash and recycling.

-Take the "take elsewhere" items to where they belong (if they don't have a home, put them with other items like them).
+Take the "take elsewhere" items to where they belong (if they don't have a home, put them with other items like them, or at least out of the area you organized).

 Put the donations in your car and make decision about when and where you're taking them.